howtowritehelloworld/engg1340-project/README.md

 ## Project requirements

 ### Generation of random game elements
-The game provides an option for the player to choose the map randomly
+The game provides an option for the player to choose the map randomly.
+The game features an "Infinite Mode" option, where players can engage in an endless gameplay experience.
+In this mode, random enemies are dynamically generated based on the wave number, ensuring that the difficulty scales as the player progresses.

 ### Data structures for storing game status
 The game creates numerous structures for tiles on maps and enemies.